 After applications are submitted on November 30, the applications will go through a vetting process to determine if applicants are accepted into the 5th Quarter Portfolio.
 Applicants will be notified of their application status by the end of January 2022.

 Applications will be reviewed and scored by a panel of experts that is committed to developing and fostering an inclusive and equitable community of summer learning partners and experiences.
 Our review committee will include Central Office Staff, School Staff, and Students who will audit your application for service category eligibility and alignment to the BPS Strategic Plan 2020-2025.
 Strong application candidates will have a robust academic component that integrates CLSP and meets or exceeds the minimum criteria for academic hours.
 Application scoring also takes into account the Opportunity Index of schools served and applicants will receive a copy of their scores after funding decisions are released.

 5th QUARTER PORTFOLIO APPLICATION TIMELINE

-- December 22nd: Deadline to Complete 5th Quarter Application
+November 30: Deadline to complete written 5th Quarter Application

-- February 1st: BPS Announces The 5th Quarter Portfolio & funded Summer Learning Academies
+Late January: The 5th Quarter Portfolio & funded Summer Learning Academies selected and announced